ljmartin/estimating_sem_timeseries/README.md

 At the highest autocorrelation, ρ=0.99, all techniques struggle.
 The reason can be seen below.
 As the ρ parameter increases, the 'integrated autocorrelation time' also increases.
 Autocorrelation time is the amount of time for a process to 'forget' itself.
 Another way of seeing it is the time taken to collect one independent sample.
-Ideally you can sample for many multiples of this time, and as shown below all techniques struggle when they only have less than about 2 autocorrelation times.
+Ideally you can sample for many multiples of this time.
+As shown below, high autocorrelation means we only sampled very small numbers of autocorrelation times.
+All techniques struggle when they only have less than about 2 autocorrelation times.

 ```
 chart = plot_utils.plot_results_timeconstant_static()